Navid200/xDrip/docs/Nightscout/Branches.md

 ## Google Cloud Nightscout branches
 [Google Cloud Nightscout](./GoogleCloud.md) >> Branches

-Nightscout on Google Cloud has two branches that you can choose from to use.
+Google Cloud Nightscout has two branches.
+You can use either.
 This is not about Nightscout itself.
 This is about the Google Cloud platform we use for running Nightscout.
 The development branch, vps-dev, is updated more frequently and as a result, less tested.
 You can access the latest updates the fastest using this branch.
 The stable branch, vps-1, is updated less often.
-It is updated by promoting a development branch release to it.
+It is updated by promoting a development branch release.
 Therefore, it is more stable.
 <br/>

 ---